Chetumal province: Social

-Cancun's residents, upon the arrival of Juan Carlos I and Queen Sofía of Spain on 16 November 1978, gifted the monarchs a turtleshell statuette of Gonzalo Guerrero.
-Quintana Roo's state anthem, introduced 14 January 1986, celebrates the Guerrero–Kan family.
+The province's Guerrero–Kan family are widely believed to have been amongst the first Mestizo families in the New World.
+Numerous public works of art depicting them have been installed in Yucatan and Quintana Roo.
+A turtleshell statuette of Guerrero was gifted to Juan Carlos I and Queen Sofía of Spain during a royal visit on 16 November 1978 in Cancun.
+Quintana Roo's state anthem, adopted 14 January 1986, celebrates the Guerrero–Kan family.
 Othon P. Blanco's highest civic honour, introduced 29 September 1997, was named after Guerrero.

-In Belize

-On 20 December 2012, the National Institute of Culture and History and the Belize Tourism Industry Association held a public re-enactment of the Guerrero-Kan wedding at Santa Rita, Corozal.
-Public re-enactments have been held on 22 March 2014, 5 February 2015, 20 February 2016, 6 July 2017, 19 May 2018, and 29 March 2019.
+On 20 December 2012, the National Institute of Culture and History and the Belize Tourism Industry Association held a public re-enactment of the Guerrero-Kan wedding in Santa Rita, Corozal.
+Public re-enactments have since been held on 22 March 2014, 5 February 2015, 20 February 2016, 6 July 2017, 19 May 2018, and 29 March 2019.